Self-employed workers in Israel versus employees

 IS IT BETTER FOR A COMPANY TO WORK WITH EMPLOYEES OR CONTRACTORS?

 Are self-employed workers in Israel or paid employees a better choice?
 Which is the better choice under what circumstances for an organization that wishes to operate in Israel?
 There are positive and negative sides to both options.
-This article from the law firm of Cohen, Decker, Pex and Brosh, which specializes in labour law in Israel, will help you decide which option is better for you.
+This article from our law firm which specializes in labour law in Israel, will help you decide which option is better for you.

 EMPLOYEE RIGHTS IN ISRAEL:

 Employees of a company or organization have several rights under Israeli law.
 Other articles on the site explain in detail leave entitlements, sick leave, severance pay, pension plans and other employee benefits.
 If you are considering hiring a worker, we recommend that you consult an expert in Israeli labour law.
-You can contact the law firm of Cohen, Decker, Pex and Brosh, which specializes in Israeli labor law.
+You can contact our law firm which specializes in Israeli labor law.
 We will help the employer formulate the contract and ensure any employees receive the benefits they are entitled to.
 However, you can avoid these complications by signing a contract with self-employed workers in Israel.